viveksjain/txtl/README.md

-# Tootils
+# txtl

-A fast, no frills collection of text utilities (t-utils, thus tootils).
+A fast, no frills collection of TeXt uTiLities (thus txtl).
 Generates a purely static webpage, all data is processed locally.

-Check it out at https://viveksjain.github.io/tootils/
+Check it out at https://viveksjain.github.io/txtl/

 ## Features